capsule-corp-ternoa/ternoa-proposals/TIPs/tip-400-Rent.md

 #### Flow
 1. The User decides if he wants to have a Fixed Term or a Subscription Term contract.
 2. The user decides if he wants to use auto acceptance (the first offer is immediately accepted) or manual acceptance (the users chooses which offer to accept).
-3. The User decides if he wants to introduce a whitelist where only certain accounts can send offers.
+3. The User decides if he wants to introduce a whitelist where only certain accounts can send offers or rent.
 4. The User decides if he wants to have a contract where he can or cannot cancel it.
 5. The User decides if he wants for the Subscription Term to be changeable or not.
 6. The User decides if he wants to specify a Token based or NFT based Rent Fee.